Augusta Treverorum: Late antiquity

 Constantine's son Constantine II resided here from 328 until his death in 340, the usurper Decentius from 351 to 353.
 Treveris was again the residence of Roman emperors (Valentinian I, Gratian, Magnus Maximus) from 367 to 388; the young Valentinian II resided here again around 390.
 This period of prosperity was also reflected in the literature of the time.
 The imperial educators Lactantius (around 317) and Ausonius (367–388) worked in Trier; the latter set a literary monument to the landscape in his Mosella.
 Under Ausonius, the Trier College also achieved its greatest importance.
 It was one of the most important schools in the Western Empire, surpassed only by the school in Burdigala (Bordeaux).
 Although there are some written sources about it, an exact picture of the school cannot be gained.
 The most important son of the late antique city was Ambrosius of Milan.

 The presence of administrative and military personnel, the court and the mint increased Trier's importance in the 4th century.
 Several palatial villa complexes attributed to the imperial house or high officials, such as the Palatiolum in Trier-Pfalzel, were built in the city's environs.
 The disadvantage of this development was a considerable forced economy to supply the city and the court; the withdrawal of the institutions around 400 left a gap that could not be closed.
 The proximity to the imperial residence meant a certain security in this period; in other parts of the Roman Empire, the villae rusticae, like the entire rural settlement, were severely threatened, so that only the fortified towns offered protection to the provincial Roman population.

 Probably around 402, a few years after the transfer of the court to Mediolanum and the death of Theodosius I (395), the Gallic praetorian prefecture was also transferred from Trier to Arles (418 at the latest).
 With the departure of these important economic factors began the final decline of the once important Roman city.
 All that remained was the episcopal administration, with which Christianity became the bearer of the continuity of Roman culture, supported by the Gallo-Roman upper class, which continued to be influential.
 After repeated destruction and plundering, the city finally fell to the Franks around 480.
-Roman rule in northern Gaul existed only nominally at this time: while the Romanized Frank Arbogast had ruled in the area of Trier until then, the Gallo-Roman special empire established by Aegidius in northern Gaul after 461 continued under his son Syagrius until 486/487.
+Roman rule in northern Gaul existed only nominally at this time: while the Romanized Frank Arbogast had ruled in the area of Trier until then, the Roman rump state Kingdom of Soissons established by Aegidius in northern Gaul after 461 continued under his son Syagrius until 486/487.